Search & Buy Widerøe Flights

 Buy Widerøe Flights

-Make a Widerøe reservation and find some amazing deals with discounted Widerøe tickets at Alternative Airlines
+Make a Widerøe Booking and Find Some Amazing Deals with Alternative Airlines

-Widerøe is a regional airline from Norway, which is part of the SAS Group.
+Widerøe is a Norwegian regional airline and is part of the SAS Group.

 Widerøe's fleet consists of Bombarider Dash 8-100, Bombardier Dash 8-Q200, Bombardier Dash 8-300 and Bombardier Dash 8 Q400 NextGen.

-Widerøe operates a frequent flyer program called EuroBonus to reward regular travel with the airline.
+Widerøe operates a frequent flyer program called EuroBonus to reward regular passengers travelling with the Norwegian airline.